aoephtua/ipcamsd/README.md

     $ ipcamsd --date [YYYYMMDD|today|yesterday] --video-filter "setpts=PTS/2" --host [IP] --username admin --password admin

 **Note**: `-c copy` is applied to stream if array of video filter is empty.
 This also achieves the best speed.
 Add the `setpts` video filter with `PTS/30` to increase video speed up to 30x.
+Visit [documentation](https://ffmpeg.org/ffmpeg-filters.html) of FFmpeg to get more information about conceivable video filter parameters.

 ### Options